-- Choose a cloud infrastructure-as-a-service (IaaS) provider such as AWS or Azure to ensure the telemedicine app has a solid, scalable infrastructure.
+- Choose a cloud infrastructure-as-a-service (IaaS) provider such as AWS or to ensure the telemedicine app has a solid, scalable infrastructure.

 - Make sure the telemedicine app meets all the legal requirements security-wise.
 For this, ensure all the safeguards are in place by implementing multi-factor authentication techniques and encryption methods and selecting the best, safest APIs.

 - Always conduct code reviews in teams to promote accountability.

 - Have a robust QA testing strategy always in place.